cplmakerlab/cplmakerlab.github.io/_slidedecks/preparing-your-device-for-a-protest.md

       ## 1st Amendment

-      > "Congress shall make no law... abridging the freedom of speech... or the right of the people peaceably to assemble and to petition the government for a redress of grievances."
+      > "Congress shall make no law… abridging the freedom of speech… or the right of the people peaceably to assemble and to petition the government for a redress of grievances."
     background_color: '#cacaca'